|

 Birth control patches are created to adhere to the skin even in warm, humid and wet conditions.
 So it is possible to swim, bathe, exercise and shower with the patch.
 The patch must not be loosened or pried off before the week is out.
 It may fall off if it was applied incorrectly.
 In that case it must be reapplied by pressing it down firmly.
 It is essential not to trim or alter the patch since it may alter the levels of hormones it delivers.
 The patch must not be applied on skin that is cut or bruised.
 It must be placed on the skin after cleaning and drying the area.
 Wear it on an area that is not rubbed by tight clothing.

-As is the case with birth control pills, contraceptive patches are to be avoided by women who have blood clots or a history of heart attacks or breast or uterine cancer.
-Those suffering from high blood pressure or diabetes and liver disease are also not advised to use the contraceptive patch.
 The birth control patch costs about $15 to $35 a month.
 Since it has to be changed once a week, it is easier to remember than the pill.
 The side effects of hormonal patches range from nausea and headache to menstrual cramps and breast tenderness.
 There might be slight irritation at the application site.
 Manufacturers suggest that the contraceptive patch can be worn at a different spot each week to minimize the problem.
 It has been observed that overweight women found the patch less effective.